The Clio v6 Trophy Series

-There was a seperate German Championship, called the DMSB Speed Trophy (which was sponsered by Beru Top 10), where 2litre clio cup racers also competed.
-A small number of cars also raced in Japan in a series where other renault sport cars could compete.
+There was a separate German Championship, called the DMSB Speed Trophy (which was sponsored by Beru Top 10), where 2litre clio cup racers also competed.
+A small number of cars also raced in Japan in a series where other Renault sport cars could compete.

 - The drivers first drove their cars just 1 week before the first race of the series.
 This was a test date on the 17th-18th April 1999 at the Le Mans-Bugatti circuit